 Developing a comprehensive risk management strategy is essential to mitigating the supply chain issues you face today.

-If you are an owner of a small manufacturing business, you’ve probably noticed supply chain issues have taken a toll on your operations.
+If you are an owner of a small hardware tech business, you’ve probably noticed supply chain issues have taken a toll on your operations.
 It can be a significant challenge for you to get the parts, materials, and shipping you need, which makes it hard to keep your customers happy.

 As a result, your customer retention rates may suffer, and you could be wondering how you will ever compete with larger companies.
 Developing a comprehensive risk management strategy is essential to mitigating the supply chain issues you face today.